This post may contain affiliate links. Please read myย privacy policy.

 - Signature Korean flavors.
 These chicken wings are coated in spicy, sticky, and delicious gochujang sauce.
 It’s classic, bold, and undeniably addictive, so you won’t regret serving these at your next get-together!

 - Healthier.
-Your usual buffalo wings are coated in a buttery sauce and then deep-fried, but this recipe is baked with just salt and pepper, so it has way less fat and calories.
+Unlike usual buffalo wings coated in a buttery sauce and deep-fried, I bake these wings with just salt and pepper, which cuts down on fat and calories.

 - Perfect for sharing.
-It’s so easy to double or triple this recipe for a crowd.
-Make a big batch of these wings to enjoy during game nights, last-minute potlucks, or lazy weekend dinner parties!
+It’s so easy for me to double or triple this recipe for a crowd.
+I can make a big batch of these wings to enjoy during game nights, last-minute potlucks, or lazy weekend dinner parties!

 What Is Gochujang